AkhileshYaduvanshi/enterprise-cybersecurity-lab/operations/02-red-team/README.md

 * A SOC analyst skill-building framework
 * A documentation-rich portfolio project

----

-## Red Team Operating Philosophy
+### Red Team Operating Philosophy

-This is not about:
+This is not about running tools blindly.

-Running tools blindly.

 This is about:

-Understanding how systems generate telemetry.
+ - Understanding how systems generate telemetry.

-Understanding how logs correlate.
+ - Understanding how logs correlate.

-Understanding what attackers leave behind.
+ - Understanding what attackers leave behind.

-And learning how defenders catch them.
+ - And learning how defenders catch them.